 The Plant has entered into a service agreement with MMWEC, under which MMWEC performs bulk power supply services to the Plant, including service related to owned generation, purchased power contracts or other power supply arrangements.

-Under the terms of the service agreement, the Plant is committed to purchase additional power through MMWEC in the amount of \$368,895 in 2022, \$305,843 in 2023, \$159,580 in 2024, and \$84,257 in 2025.
+Under the terms of the service agreement, the Plant is committed to purchase additional power through MMWEC in future years for the amounts listed in the table below.